bookshelfdave/riak-ocaml-client/README.md

 ocamlfind ocamlc -o RiakTests -package Unix -package oUnit -package piqi.runtime -package riak -linkpkg `opam config -I riak` Foo.ml
 ```

 If anyone has an easier way to do this, please let me know!
-I'm not a master of Ocaml packages ;-)
+I'm not a master of OCaml packages ;-)

 ## Tutorial